MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

 10. Use **Flow Checker** to verify errors and warnings in the flow.

     Errors and warnings in the flow cause performance or reliability issues.
 Ensure that the flow is error and warning free.
 The checker is always active, appearing in the command bar in the designer.
-The checker shows a Red dot when it finds one or more errors in your flow.
+The checker shows a red dot when it finds one or more errors in your flow.

-    For example, while creating **For due date coming up** card, you have not entered **Card Name**.
+    For example, while creating a **For due date coming up** card, you haven't entered **Card Name**.
 The flow checker identifies the error and displays a red dot.

     > [!div class="mx-imgBorder"]
     > ![Flow checker with error](media/si-admin-create-flow-flow-checker-red-dot-example.png "Flow checker with error")

-    Select the **Flow Checker** and the corresponding error is displayed with more details.
+    When you select **Flow Checker**, the corresponding error is displayed with more details.
 In this example, the error specifies that the **Card Name** is not entered.
 Resolve the error to continue.

     > [!div class="mx-imgBorder"]
     > ![Flow checker error details](media/si-admin-create-flow-flow-checker-details-example.png "Flow checker error details")